- Chapter 7

 If you tried to modify your mortgage but couldn't, your mortgage company might be demanding an amount you simply have no chance of paying, and then they schedule a foreclosure (trustee sale).
 And if you fail to make payments on a car loan, you might wake up one morning and find the vehicle has been repossessed and is headed for the auction block.

 In emergencies, your bankruptcy attorney can file your case electronically 24 hours a day, 365 days a year.
-How long it takes to file the case is just a matter of how soon you complete the credit briefing (which takes as little as 15 minutes), make fee arrangements, and provide the information needed to prepare your documents.
+How long it takes to file the case is just a matter of how soon you complete the credit briefing (which takes as little as 15 minutes), make fee arrangements, and provide your lawyer the information needed to prepare your documents.
 Since we know money is the problem, we make sure initial attorneys fees and expenses are affordable.

 iPhone® is a trademark of Apple Inc., registered in the U.S. and other countries.
 Android™ is a trademark of Google Inc. Skype® is a trademark of Skype and Euvit.